-- VIRCAM howfs acq.tsf - Acquire a HOWFS source.
-This template sets the instrument into HOWFS mode and selects a HOWFS beam-splitting filter.
-It also points the telescope to a HOWFS standard star (using a "preset"), specifying the sky coordinates of the star, the required (X,Y) in the instrument focal plane, the position angle of the rotator and other target acquisition parameters described in Section 8.3 on page 54.
+- VIRCAM\howfs\acq.tsf Acquire a HOWFS source.
+This template sets the instrument into HOWFS mode and selects a HOWFS beam-splitting filter/position combination.
+(Each HOWFS has a number of preset positions in the focal plane where it can be used).
+It also points the telescope to a HOWFS standard star (using a "preset"), specifying the sky coordinates of the star, the required (X,Y) in the instrument focal plane, the position angle of the rotator and other target acquisition parameters described in Section 8.3 on page 55.
 If autoguiding and active optics correction are required one guide star and two aO stars are specified.
 The guide star is checked automatically and if found unsuitable the TCS selects a new one.
-The operator may be prompted if the TCS has problems finding a guide star. - Parameters: HOWFS filter.

-target coordinates, camera position angle,

-guiding required flag: if set - [guide star, two aO stars],

-focal plane X,Y.
+The operator may be prompted if the TCS has problems finding a guide star. - Parameters: HOWFS filter/position combination, target coordinates, camera position angle, guiding required flag: if set - [guide star, two aO stars], focal plane X,Y.

-- VIRCAM howfs acq domescreen.tsf - This template sets the instrument into HOWFS mode and selects a HOWFS beam-splitting filter.
+- VIRCAM\howfs\acq\domescreen.tsf This template sets the instrument into HOWFS mode and selects a HOWFS beam-splitting filter.
 It also moves the telescope to point at the flat-field screen in the dome (using a "preset").
 Telescope tracking is turned off and the required illumination level is defined.
-The flat-field illumination source is switched on. - Parameters: HOWFS filter, flat-field illumination level.
+The flat-field illumination source is switched on. - Parameters: HOWFS filter/position combination, flat-field illumination level.